 08:20:14 uptime 08:48:27

 The calculation of uptime (v1.1.x) is based on the difference of the LastBootupTime obtained from Windows Management Instrumentation (WMI) and the current local time.

-uptime.exe requires at least an installed .net Framework (2+).
+uptime.exe requires at least an installed .NET Framework 2.0 or newer.
 If not already done, you may have to install it on your own.
-On Vista and Windows 7 it should work out of the box.
+On Windows 8, Windows 7 and Vista it should work out of the box.

 It's free.
 Enjoy!